o3de/o3de.org/content/docs/atom-guide/look-dev/six-point-lighting-tutorial.md

       }
       ```
 1. Great, now let's work on `GetDiffuseLighting`:
-   1. Diffuse lighting simulates how a directional light lights up an object, making sides that face the light brighter and those that don't darker.
-Diffuse lighting is what we want to use for six-point lighting, since we want to take the light's direction and apply it to figure out our light map.
+   1. Diffuse lighting simulates how light from an incoming direction scatters.
+For six-point lighting, we want to use diffuse lighting, since we want to take the light's direction and apply it to figure out our light map.
    1. Before we edit `GetDiffuseLighting`, let's write a helper function to compute the light map (adapted from [here](https://realtimevfx.com/t/smoke-lighting-and-texture-re-usability-in-skull-bones/5339)):
       ```hlsl
       float ComputeLightMap(const float3 dirToLightWS, const Surface surface)